How Assistants can transform your agency or business

 Barbara Turley: Thanks for having me.

-Jon Tromans: Thanks again to Barbara for her time.
-Don’t forget to check out all the links in the show notes.
-Give them a quick tap.
-If you enjoyed the episode, you can subscribe on Apple Podcasts, Spotify—it’s everywhere.
-Just search Not Another Marketing Podcast.
+Jon Tromans: Thanks again to Barbara for her time, don’t forget to check out all the links in the show notes, give them a quick tap, if you’ve enjoyed the episode you can subscribe for more at Apple Podcasts, Spotify, it’s absolutely everywhere, just search for Not Another Marketing Podcast.
 Thanks for listening.